zionsg/zn-js-form/README.md

 - Form validation can be done using the `validate()` method, which returns `null` if the form is valid or an object containing an array of error messages for each field if the form is invalid.
-Note that a field may have more than 1 error, depending on the `validateFunction` passed via the field options.
+Note that a field may have more than 1 error, depending on the `validateFunction` passed via the field config.
   Errors are stored per field upon validation and will be rendered.
   Sample: